 Certain of our properties may be located on sites that we know or suspect have been used by prior owners or operators as retail gas stations.
 Such properties previously contained underground storage tanks ("USTs"), and while we are not aware of any sites with USTs remaining, it is possible that some of these properties may currently contain abandoned underground storage tanks.
 We are aware of contamination from a release of hazardous materials by a previous owner at two of our owned properties and one of our leased properties.
 We do not believe that we have contributed to the contamination at any of these properties.
 The appropriate state agencies have been notified and these issues are being handled without disruption to our business.
 It is possible that petroleum products and other contaminants may have been released at other properties into the soil or groundwater.
 Under applicable federal and state environmental laws, we, as the current owner or operator of these sites, may be jointly and severally liable for the costs of investigation and remediation of any contamination.
-Although we lease most of our properties, or when we own the property we obtain certain assurances from the prior owner or often obtain indemnity agreements from third parties, we cannot assure you that we will not be liable for environmental conditions relating to our properties, our operating expenses would likely increase and our operating results would be materially adversely affected.
+Although we lease most of our properties, or when we own the property we obtain certain assurances from the prior owner or often obtain indemnity agreements from third parties, we cannot assure you that we will not be liable for environmental conditions relating to our prior, existing or future restaurants or restaurant sites.
+If we are found liable for the costs of remediation of contamination at or emanating from any of our properties, our operating expenses would likely increase and our operating results would be materially adversely affected.